 Boasting more than 10,000 artifacts, Nose Creek Valley Museum has been preserving the past of Airdrie and surrounding area since 1988.
-A new exhibit this year is ‘Busted – A History of Policing in Airdrie and Investigation and Forensic Techniques.’
-Other collections include a First Nations display, settler’s cabin, blacksmith shop, general store, barber shop, wildlife displays, 4-H displays, antique cars and farm machinery, one of Canada’s largest arrowhead collections, WW1 and WW2 memorabilia, and a LAV III monument.
+Collections include a First Nations display, settler’s cabin, blacksmith shop, general store, barber shop, wildlife displays, 4-H displays, antique cars and farm machinery, one of Canada’s largest arrowhead collections, WW1 and WW2 memorabilia, and a LAV III monument.

 Located at the south end of Nose Creek Park, Nose Creek Valley Museum also houses the Airdrie Visitor Information Centre.
 Please note the museum is temporarily closed due to COVID-19.
 Visit them online at